emqx/eip/active/00XX-build-with-mix.md

 We'll have the same issue when release by `mix`, and we'll handle it with a different way.
 With `mix`, we can move all the features we have into a new application, we can call it `emqx_release_helper` and put it into `apps/` folder.

-The Release Helper handles
+The Release Helper will handle

+1. difference between operator systems
-1. run scripts under `scripts`
+2. run scripts under `scripts` folder
-2. extra step and system env in `Makefile`
+3. extra step and system env in `Makefile`
-3. different release type(cloud/edge) and package type(bin/pkg)
+4. different release type(cloud/edge) and package type(bin/pkg)
-4. generate overlay files by templates
+5. generate overlay files by templates

 We don't need to include this application into the release package since it's only for release step, and it's an internal feature for `mix`.